-We invite all groups and individuals with a stake in the river environment to be a part of RiverConnect and we welcome your feedback on the Draft RiverConnect Strategic Plan 2023-2028.
+RiverConnect invites all groups and individuals with a stake in the river environment to be a part of RiverConnect.
+We are proud to work in partnership to deliver the actions of the RiverConnect Strategic Plan 2023-2028.

 VISION

 People, rivers and nature caring for each other.